CUBRID/cubrid-manual/en/csql.rst

 .. option::  --no-trigger-action

     If you specify this option, triggers of the queries executed in this CSQL are not triggered.

+.. option::  --delimiter=ARG

+    This option should be used together with **-q** and a single character is specified in the argument to separate the column name and value. (include special characters such as \\t and \\n)

+.. option::  --enclosure=ARG

+    This option should be used together with **-q** and a single character is specified in the argument to enclose all values except for numeric types.

 .. _csql-session-commands:

 Session Commands